gilramir/gren-LRUCache/README.md

 http://package.elm-lang.org/packages/naddeoa/quick-cache/latest

-Besides the conversion to Gren, the code was also modified to remove one of the internal Dicts, leaving just one Dict for each LRUCache.
+Besides the conversion to Gren, the code was also modified to allow more than just Stings to be keys.
+Also, one of the Dicts used internally was removed, leaving just one Dict for each LRUCache.